-- Shower and use the Benzoyl Peroxide Cream before coming to the hospital. - Only small sips of water if you have morning medications that you need to take.
+- Shower and use the Benzoyl Peroxide Cream before coming to surgery. - Shower with the CHG Soap. - Only small sips of water if you have morning medications that you need to take.

 Do not eat or drink anything the day of surgery.
 If you do, your surgery will be canceled.